belaventer/ci-usercentric-resume-project/README.md

 * Have a contact to follow up or for further info
 ## Strategy
 This website is being developed for Rosie to showcase her skills and work experience.
-The website will have consistency to provide better user experience.
+The website will have consistency to provide better user experience and use the Rule of Thirds.

 ## Scope
 Brief scope description - what is on your project to achieve its purpose